Scripps Coastal Reserve

 There is free public access to swim, surf, walk, birdwatch and tidepool.
 With the implementation of the new San Diego-Scripps Marine Conservation Area on January 1, 2012, the only take of fish now allowed is that of coastal pelagic (bait) fish by hook and line — intended for kayak fishermen.
 See this map of the new reserves adjacent to Scripps Institution of Oceanography in La Jolla, and link to a list and information about the South Coast Marine Protected Areas provided by the California Department of Fish and Game.
 Scientific collecting permits are required for research and teaching collecting.

 If you follow the trail to the left and down the cliff, you will get to the Mushroom House!

-I was finally tipped off that this palace is owned by multi-billionaire Ron Burkle:
+I was finally tipped off that this palace, which you can see from the bluffs, is owned by multi-billionaire Ron Burkle: